Free 2025-2026 Tax Checklist download your copy

 What is a healthcare accountant?

-A healthcare accountant is a professional trained in bookkeeping (tracking day-to-day transactions) and accounting (generating financial reports, creating financial projections, and filing taxes) who typically has some experience working with healthcare practices and medical facilities.
+A healthcare accountant is a professional trained in bookkeeping (tracking day-to-day transactions) and accounting (generating financial reports, creating financial projections, and providing tax planning services) who typically has some experience working with healthcare practices and medical facilities.

 How much does it cost?